Alfresco/docs-alfresco/process-automation/latest/model/processes/bpmn.md

 #### Mapping type

 The mapping type sets how data is passed between the start event and the process.
 There are [five options]({% link process-automation/latest/model/processes/index.md %}#process-variable-mapping) for how to send this data.
-The default value is **Send no variables**.
+The default value is **Don't map variables**.
+For form widgets and form variables you can add static values.
+For example you can pass a form variable called `path` which can be a file location or URL.

 {% endcapture %}
 {% capture start-img %}